 Description

-This measure is designed to calculate electric savings for supplementing existing electric HVAC systems with ductless heat pumps.
-Existing systems can include: electric resistance heating or ducted air-source heat pumps.
-For ducted air source heat pumps, cooling savings are also possible if there is an existing air conditioning system.
+This measure is designed to calculate electric savings for supplementing existing electric HVAC systems with ductless mini-split heat pumps (DMSHPs).
+DMSHPs save energy in heating mode because they provide heat more efficiently than electric resistance heat and central ASHP systems.
+Additionally, DMSHPs use less fan energy to move heat and don’t incur heat loss through a duct distribution system.
+Often DMSHPs are installed in addition to (do not replace) existing heating equipment because at extreme cold conditions, many DMSHPs cannot provide enough heating capacity, although cold-climate heat pumps can continue to perform at sub-zero temperatures.

-Savings are achieved by displacing some of the heating or cooling load currently provided by the existing system and meeting that load with the more efficient ductless heat pump instead.
-The offset of the home’s heating load is likely for the milder heating periods.
-The limitations on heating offset increase as the outdoor temperature drops, because the DHP capacity decreases, and the point-source nature of the heater is less able to satisfy heating loads in remote rooms.

 For cooling, the proposed savings calculations are aligned with those of typical replacement systems.
-In most cases, the DHP is expected to replace (rather than offset) a comparable amount of cooling in homes with electric resistance heat—at a much higher efficiency than the previously used cooling.
+DMSHPs save energy in cooling mode because they provide cooling capacity more efficiently than other types of unitary cooling equipment.
+A DMSHP installed in a home with a central ASHP system will save energy by offsetting some of the cooling energy of the ASHP.
 In order for this measure to apply, the control strategy for the heat pump is assumed to be chosen to maximize savings per installer recommendation.

 This measure was developed to be applicable to the following program types: RF.